todo cli in rust.

-every developer has built a todo app at some point. it's the "hello world" of real applications—simple enough to finish, complex enough to be useful. when learning rust, i wanted a project that would teach me about the ecosystem, error handling, and how to write clean, idiomatic code.
+every developer builds a todo app at some point - it's like the "hello world" of actual applications. simple enough to finish, complex enough to be useful. when i was learning rust, i wanted something that would teach me about the ecosystem, error handling, and how to write clean idiomatic code.

-a minimal command-line tool for managing tasks. three commands, zero configuration:
+it's a minimal command-line tool for managing tasks with three commands and zero configuration:

 todo add "buy groceries"